 What does the Sensory Impairment Team do?

-The teams work with children and young people aged 0-25 in the home and in educational settings when children are of school age.
+The teams work with children and young people of school age aged 0-25 in the home and in educational settings.

 Teams offer teaching, support, advice, Early Help and interventions for children and young people from 0-25, where a visual, hearing or multi- sensory impairment is having an impact on their ability to access education.